lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 ## Linking Design Tokens

-Components can (and should!) reuse Spirit [design tokens][design-tokens].

-Component's theme properties can be linked to design tokens.
+Component's theme properties are very often linked to [design tokens][design-tokens].
 This way, the appearance of individual components is always unified and coherent: **anytime design tokens change, all components are updated consistently.**